BruceOfTheBow/BruceComfyMods/JotunnModStub/README.md

+﻿# PlantThings
+* Modified version of PlantIt by Plugma and the ODINPLUS Mod Team

+## PlantThings changes from PlantIt

+* Removes all comfort from prefabs added by PlantIt

-﻿## ODINPLUS Mod Team Presents: PlantIt
+## ODINPLUS Mod Team Presents: PlantIt
 ** Produced by: plumga
 # Questions or Comments about this mod: https://discord.gg/mbkPcvu9ax